What pain and symptoms are associated with the Abductor Digiti Minimi Muscle of Hand?

 Where is the abductor digiti minimi of the hand located?

-- It connects to a bone in the wrist running up the outside of the hand to connect with the middle part of the little finger.
+- It connects to a bone in the wrist (pisiform bone) running along the outside of the hand to connect with the base part of the little finger (proximal phalanx).

 What movements do the abductor digiti minimi muscle of the hand control?